The Informativeness of K -Means for Learning Mixture Models: Results for Spherical GMMs

 \section{Results for Spherical GMMs}

 In this section, we assume the datasets are generated from spherical GMMs.
 Even though we can and will make statements for more general log-concave distributions (see Section~\ref{sec: main_thm_log}), this assumption allows us to illustrate our results and mathematical ideas as cleanly as possible.
 We first present our main theorems for the upper bounds of ME distance between any optimal clustering and the correct target clustering for both the original and the dimensionality-reduced datasets in Section \ref{sec: des_main_thm}.
-In Section \ref{sec: def_lem}, we provide several useful lemmas.
-Finally, in Section \ref{sec: proof_main_thm}, we provide our proofs (or proof sketches) for the theorems.
+We augment our results by several remarks and illustrative examples.
+In Section~\ref{sec: num_exp}, we conduct some numerical experiments to verify the correctness and tightness of the bounds presented in Section \ref{sec: des_main_thm}.
+In Section~\ref{sec: def_lem}, we provide several useful lemmas.
+Finally, in Sections \ref{sec: proof_main_thm} and~\ref{sec:prfthm2}, we provide our proofs (or proof sketches) for the theorems.